Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- Houston is 0-3 overall, with just one win against the spread, in away games.
+- Houston is 0-3 overall, with only one win against the spread, on the road.

-- Houston has hit the over once in three away games this year.

 Powered by Data Skrive.